 For sovereign and supranational bonds (whether direct or indirectly invested in), environmental and social characteristics are measured using a ESGP (Environmental, Social, Governance & Political) score calculated by collecting data from the World Bank and Freedom House.
 The ESGP score is an average of the E, S, G & P score (shown below).
-The E score is calculated by averaging normalised E1, E2 and E3 scores, the S score is calculated by averaging normalised S1, S2 and S3 scores & the G Score is calculated by averaging normalised G1, G2 and G3 scores (raw data is collected from the World Bank).
+The E score is calculated by averaging normalised E1, E2 and E3 scores, the S score is calculated by averaging normalised G1, G2 and G3 scores (raw data is collected from the World Bank).
 The Global Freedom Score is calculated by Freedom House which rates countries across 13 factors, looking at factors such as the rule of law, political freedoms and freedom of expression.
 A country's carbon intensity (tons of Co2 utilised to produced \$1,000 of GDP) are used to measure how individual countries rank from an environmental perspective compared to their global peers.